Chart Color Schemes

 Banks's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Banks's health metrics are close to national benchmarks, with levels of common health conditions among its general population being somewhat typical but higher than the national average among older cohorts.
+Banks's health metrics are close to national benchmarks, with common health conditions among its residents somewhat typical of the general population.

+However, they are higher than the national average among older cohorts.
 The rate of private health cover is very high at approximately 57% of the total population (~2,862 people).
-The most common medical conditions in the area are mental health issues and asthma, impacting 10.3% and 8.7% of residents respectively, while 68.7% declare themselves completely clear of medical ailments compared to 66.1% across Australian Capital Territory.
-As of June 20XX, 10.8% of residents are aged 65 and over (540 people), which is lower than the 17.6% in Australian Capital Territory.
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+The most common medical conditions in the area are mental health issues and asthma, impacting 10.3 and 8.7% of residents respectively.
+68.7% of residents declare themselves completely clear of medical ailments compared to 66.1% across Australian Capital Territory.
+The area has 10.8% of residents aged 65 and over (540 people), which is lower than the 17.6% in Australian Capital Territory.
+Health outcomes among seniors present some challenges, requiring more attention than the broader population.

 Frequently Asked Questions - Health